Deeplearning4j

 Note for windows users

 We use msys2 for compiling libnd4j.
 CUDA requires MSVC in order to be installed in order to properly compile CUDA kernels.
 If you want to compile libnd4j for CUDA from source, please ensure you first invoke the vcvars.bat script in a cmd terminal, then launch msys2 manually.
-For more specifics, please see our Windows CUDA 11 and 11.2 build files.
+For more specifics, please see our Windows and build files.